About Us

 Our NATA-accredited laboratories ensure that only the highest quality cement is supplied, while our logistical teams have the know-how and experience to deliver cementitious material, in bulk or packaged, to the remotest locations.

-Adbri Cement operates within the Cement & lime division of Adbri Ltd, a proud ASX company with over 1600 employees and 17 respected brands that service Australia’s construction materials & industrial mineral manufacturing industries.
+Adbri Cement operates within the Cement & lime division of Adbri Ltd, with over 1600 employees and 17 respected brands that service Australia’s construction materials & industrial mineral manufacturing industries.

 Company History